Change Orders for Contractors - Sign Before You Start

 - the document be signed by both the buyer and the contractor (or the contractor's salesperson) before the change is performed.

-CSLB's Home Improvement Salesperson rules (B&P §7150 et seq.) flow from the same statute.
-Verbal change orders are technically a violation of the HIC Act and are routinely cited in disciplinary actions.
-The Department of Consumer Affairs publishes a "What You Should Know Before You Hire a Contractor" guide that calls out written change orders explicitly (CSLB consumer guide).
+CSLB's Home Improvement Salesperson rules (B&P §7150 et seq.) flow from the same home-improvement framework.
+A verbal change order is not the clean written change order the statute requires, and failure to comply with §7159 can become a licensing or complaint issue.
+The Department of Consumer Affairs publishes consumer guidance that calls out written change orders explicitly (CSLB consumer guide).

 Massachusetts